ILayon/cse15l-lab-reports/labreport5.md

 ![t1](terminal1.png)
 ![t2](terminal2.png)

-* After the commands executed, I checked back on the timer and only 18 seconds had passed, which is much much quicker than if I had been manually doing the commands.
+* After the commands executed, I checked back on the timer and only 18 seconds had passed, which is much more quicker than if I had been manually doing the commands.

 * I also double checked that the changes were committed and pushed to GitHub, which they successfully were.